mellamochiao/NCKU_donate/README.md

 ## Project Overview

-While National Cheng Kung University publishes its donation records online, the official webpage is presented in a long, list, making it difficult for users to browse or analyze the data effectively.
+While National Cheng Kung University publishes its donation records online, the official webpage is presented in a long list, making it difficult for users to browse or analyze the data effectively.

 To solve this, I built:

--  **A web scraper** that extracts all donation records from the NCKU donation site
+-  **A web scraper that extracts all donation records from the NCKU donation site**
--  **A terminal-based interactive CLI** that lets users easily explore and analyze donation data
+-  **A terminal-based interactive CLI that lets users easily explore and analyze donation data**

 ## Features